-Terminal Reconstruction: (Updated photos will be provided during the Board meeting) In February, Dawson Construction completed work on the installation of the weather barrier (orange frog wrap) and completed work on the installation of the flexible flashing systems on the building exterior.
-The new exterior metal siding and flashing package is now on site and Dawson will start work on its installation next week.
-Crews continued work on the installation of the light gage metal interior wall framing, and started work on the installation of the interior sound batt insulation and gypsum wallboard assemblies.
+Terminal Reconstruction: In March, Dawson Construction started work on the installation of the exterior metal siding and flashing on the north and west sides of the addition.
+The carpenters continued work on the layout and installation of the light gage metal interior wall framing, and on the installation of the interior sound batt insulation and gypsum wallboard assemblies.
+The drywall finishers/painters worked on taping, mudding, priming and painting the gypsum board assemblies on the second floor level.
+Crews also started work on hanging the interior doors on the second floor level.
 The HVAC (heating ventilation air conditioning) crew continued work on the installation of ductwork on all floor levels, and on the installation of the heat pumps and air-handling equipment within the new north mechanical penthouse.
 The plumbers continued work on the piping rough-ins within the new restrooms on the first and second floor levels, on the installation of the new hot and cold water lines and the installation of the new roof drain leaders and heating lines.
-The electricians started work on the installation of the new cable trays, and started work on the installation of conductors within the primary and secondary runs and on the installation of junction boxes within the new wall framing.
-ACS and GCI have started work on the installation of the new communications utility runs into the terminal.
+The electricians started work on the installation of the data wiring within the new cable trays, and continued work on the installation of conductors within the primary and secondary runs and on the installation of junction boxes within the new wall framing.
+ACS and GCI have completed work on the removal of the old utility runs from the old communications room, and on the cut-overs of these runs to the new third floor communications room.